dev-standard/template-monorepo-ts/README.md

-# template-ts
+# template-monorepo-ts

-a universal template for typescript
+a universal template for monorepo with Typescript